 Well, the first to answer my call was Gustavo Santucho and his girlfriend Guadalupe.
 They, along with a few other programmer friends, have their own consulting company, based in beautiful Bariloche, Argentina.
 This is the a...

 We're in the process of creating some sample applications to ship with the NetBeans Ruby module, one of which will be based on the screencast, Putting Flickr on Rails.
-You can just download and run the sample project, or build it from scratch as documented here.
+You can just download and run the sample project (you'll have to set your Flickr API Key), or build it from scratch as documented here.